Summary 2: First Part of the Training (continued)

 Voilà, j'espère que mes explications et mon petit croquis te rendront service !
 N'hésite pas si tu as d'autres questions.

-Your advice is very helpful, and you understood my questioning very well.
+Your advice is very helpful, and you’ve understood my concerns very well.

-As for the perspective, seeing your correction I immediately understand my mistake with the tree.
+Regarding the perspective, after seeing your correction, I immediately understand my mistake with the tree.

-Regarding the level of detail, it is very interesting.
-I indeed struggle to detach myself from the "real" to move towards something more suggestive, more "abstract."
+As for the level of detail, it’s very interesting.
+I do struggle to move away from “reality” and towards something more suggestive, more “abstract.”

 Merci beaucoup Hadh!